petercorke/sphinx-autorun/README.rst

     ANSITable._color = False
     """

+This option is useful for setting up the Python environment for all code blocks in the document.

 Both options can be used together, in which case the code in the ``conf.py`` file is executed second.

 Installation